• Skip to primary navigation

 Variations

-You can choose to create multicoloured meringues by adding gel food colouring to the meringue mixture before piping the ghosts.
+You can create multicolored meringues by adding gel food coloring to the meringue mixture before piping the ghosts.

-When it comes to decorating these meringue ghost cookies instead of using food colouring you can also use candy eyes, miniature chocolate chips, or melted chocolate if you'd prefer.
+When it comes to decorating these meringue ghost cookies instead of using food coloring you can also use candy eyes, miniature chocolate chips, or melted chocolate if you'd prefer.

 Equipment